 I’ve been surrounded by sports and therapies for as long as I can remember.
-My dad was a Gaelic Football player/coach; he was also a reflexologist and interested in alternative medicine – he had an open mindset.
+My dad was a Gaelic Football player/coach; he was also interested in how the body worked and in different training styles, he had an open mindset.

 I was born in Sligo, west of Ireland, the youngest of eight.
 When I was 15, I wanted to be a professional footballer, but I got a lot of overuse injuries.
 I saw lots of physios who all told me to stop training.
 That’s when my life changed.

-So I studied hard, specialising in coaching and overuse injuries wherever possible.
+I studied hard at University, specialising in coaching and overuse injuries wherever possible.
 Overuse injuries are those recurring, niggling pains like a toothache...they don’t stop you training but they affect your performance...it was a torture I knew well.

 This is where I started to understand pain and when I learned that the brain is the most powerful part of the human body.
 I soon realised that physiotherapists are not trained exercise specialists, just as GPs know little about athletic performance, so I studied some more, learning about ‘sports medicine’ and strength and conditioning.